holland01/assessment-image-library/README.md

 would be to represent an image internally as a pointer to an unsigned char, and to perform any conversions between differing types as necessary.

+I'd probably also use data hiding, and resort to handles as a fundamental unit for manipulating desired data parts.

 What may be worth taking into account as well is cache efficiency: a more cache efficient solution would allow for a image data store which was handled by the library itself.
 Users would access the images themselves using